 A solid Local SEO strategy helps you optimize your website and focus your marketing efforts to increase brand awareness.
 It helps you show up when people in your area are searching online and increases traffic to your website and to your location.
 Here are a few tips for your local SEO strategy:

-Google My Business is essentially a dashboard that allows you to manage information about your business.
+Google Business Profile allows you to manage information about your business.
 In Google, one of the elements that often shows up in the results is the “knowledge graph” or “knowledge panel”.

 This is the informational “box” or “panel” that shows up sometimes along the right side of the search results in Google.
 In results on mobile, it often enhances your business listing with extra features that help it stand out.

-There is a lot that businesses should know about Google My Business and definitely a lot you can do from your Google My Business dashboard.
+There is a lot that businesses should know about Google Business Profile and definitely a lot you can do to update, enhance, and optimize your business listing in the search results.
 In addition to managing your business’s information, you can also add photos to your profile, manage and respond to reviews, create posts, and more.

 Making sure you have control of this profile and that the information is correct is a vital step towards good local SEO.